DaanCaron/exercises/05-functional-programming/01-comprehensions/04-dictionary-comprehension/assignment.md

 # Dictionary Comprehension

 One can also rapidly construct dictionaries using _dictionary comprehensions_.
-Say for example we have a list of `Student`s and want to quickly find a `Student` object based on its `id`.
+Say for example we have a list of `Students` and want to quickly find a `Student` object based on its `id`.
 Using a list would require a linear search:

 ```python